cfwprpht/godmode/ReadMe.md

      importend patches prx.
      Currently FW's 4.55, 5.01 and 5.05 are supported.

+     Run "Kamehameha();" once at startup of your userland app code.

      Credits to eversion for his fw version resolving trick.
      Special thx to XDPX for pointing my nose onto.